 Aim for the deepest corner of the other person’s thumb to pair up with yours.
 This causes an interlocking connection that says, “I got this.”

-Oh my gosh, I shouldn’t even have to say it but no matter what you’re doing eye contact is one of the most important things you need to have with someone.
+Oh my gosh, I shouldn’t even have to say it, but no matter what you’re doing, eye contact is one of the most important things you need to have with someone.
 If you are having a conversation- look the person in the eye when you’re talking.
 When the other person is speaking to you- look at them, give them your complete attention.
-And when you go to shake hands with someone, you better believe it’s important to make that eye contact.
+And when you go to shake hands with someone, you better believe it’s essential to make that eye contact.
 It shows confidence and upright fearlessness.